bajzc/bajzc.github.io/content/posts/home-nas-deployment.en.rst

 About File System
 =================

-I'm currently using btrfs, which is a native Linux file system that has lots of modern features attracts me:
+I'm currently using Btrfs, which is a native Linux file system that has lots of modern features attracts me:

 1. CoW (copy on write): File won't be overwritten partially and then broken after a sudden power outage
 2. Compression: save your disk and money